 Research Projects

 This page demonstrates the research projects that students and faculty in the Department of Linguistics have conducted.
 As researchers, we believe in the importance of linguistics research for understanding human experience and we use interdisciplinary frameworks and tools to understand and support linguistic diversity.
-To highlight the interdisciplinary nature of linguistics, we begin this digital collection with the digital image of an oil painting, entitled "Connections" , by UIC undergraduate Lydia Limas (BS in Neuroscience) (used with permission).

 FAQs about Undergraduate Research

-Undergraduate Students' Research Projects Heading link
+Pursuing Undergraduate Research Heading link

-Researcher | Title | Public Dissemination and Funding Source | Faculty Mentor | Date |
+Researcher | Title | Public Dissemination and Funding Source | Faculty Mentor | Date of Completion |

 ---|---|---|---|---|